farcasterxyz/docs/docs/learn/what-is-farcaster/apps.md

 - [Yup](https://yup.io/)
 - [Farcord](https://farcord.com/)

-**Connected apps are not reviewed by Farcaster, use them at your own risk**
+**Connected apps are not reviewed by Farcaster, for security purposes use them at your own risk**

 ## Resources